quentinchen727/notes/reactjs.md

 The react library is split into two packages: React Core and ReactDom.
 Various rendering targets, not just DOM.
-The spepartion of React Dore form ReactDom makes it easier to share code between React and React Native libraries(use for native mobile iOS and Android development)
+The spepartion of React Core form ReactDom makes it easier to share code between React and React Native libraries(use for native mobile iOS and Android development)
-The spepartion of React Dore form ReactDom makes it easier to share code between React and React Native libraries(use for native mobile iOS and Android development).
+The spepartion of React Core form ReactDom makes it easier to share code between React and React Native libraries(use for native mobile iOS and Android development).
 JSX - a tiny language that lets developers write React UIs more eloquently.
 You